eyardumian/ATM/README.md

 # ATM
-Application that prompts the user to enter a dollar amount, and then displays the smallest combination of denominations for that amount.
+Application that prompts the user to enter a dollar amount, and then displays the smallest combination of denominations for the given amount.